robbylew/robertlewisdev-v2/pages/posts/shazam.md

 title: Shazam - behind the algorithm (Work in Progress)
 date: 2025-03-04
 description: A deep dive into the science and algorithms powering Shazam's song recognition.
-tag: music, shazam, algorithm, science, sound, digitalization, sampling, quantization
+duration: 20min
 type: blog
-duration: 20min
 ---

-# Shazam - behind the algorithm

 I stumbled across [this fascinating YouTube video](https://www.youtube.com/watch?v=a0CVCcb0RJM) about how Shazam works and was immediately hooked.
 The technology behind recognizing songs from short audio clips was so interesting I had to dive deeper.
 You can't tell me you don't have intense urges to understand random topics in their entirety.

 No?
 Just me?
 Whatever.